Strategies to Engage Middle Adopter Farmers on Cover Crops

 National Wildlife Federation

-This team, led by the National Wildlife Federation, will improve water quality in the Great Lakes by increasing adoption of conservation practices that improve soil health on agricultural lands throughout the basin.
+This team will improve water quality in the Great Lakes by increasing adoption of conservation practices that improve soil health on agricultural lands throughout the basin.
 They will do this by identifying and testing strategies for engaging middle-to-late adopter farmers to implement conservation practices.
 Their theory of change is that middle-to-late adopter farmers share psychological and sociological traits, and that current approaches do not resonate with this population.

 Current conservation outreach, policies and financial incentives strongly focus on innovators and early adopters, which comprises a small percentage (16%) of the farming population.
 This team will develop and test a series of outreach and communications strategies to engage the middle and late adopters (comprising 70% of farmers) that will address the fundamental cultural components of their decision making as it pertains to the implementation of conservation practices.